lidiapsp/Sales-Performance-Analysis-at-RevoGrocers/README.md

 - Google BigQuery (SQL)

 ## 📁 Files
-- `Sales_Performance_Report.pdf`: Key insights and recommendations
+-  pdf: Key insights and recommendations
-- `Sales Performance Analysis at RevoGrocers SQL Query.docx`: All SQL queries used for analysis
+-  docx: All SQL queries used for analysis

 ## 📌 Key Insights
 - **Confections** led in both revenue and repeat purchases